maglnet/ComposerRequireChecker/README.md

 ## Usage

 Composer require checker is not supposed to be installed as part of your project dependencies.
-Instead, please install it in a separate directory via:
+Please check the [releases](https://github.com/maglnet/ComposerRequireChecker/releases) for available phar files or install it in a separate directory via:

 ```sh
 composer create-project -s dev maglnet/composer-require-checker